markwkiehl/particle_device_blueprint/README.md

 When the state of the switch widget on the Blynk web dashboard or mobile app is changed, a Blynk webhook is called. &nbsp; The webhook makes a Particle HTTP API call to a Particle cloud function with a device unique token that sends data to the Particle hardware. &nbsp;

-In the Blynk.Console, navigate to ‘Settings -> Webhooks’ and create one new webhooks for datastream V16 based on the information shown in the image below. &nbsp; Substitute your Particle [device ID](https://console.particle.io/) and the 40 character access token you generated earlier in the corresponding form fields. &nbsp;  Your 24 character Particle device ID is available in the [Particle console[(https://console.particle.io/). &nbsp;
+In the [Blynk.Console](https://blynk.cloud/), navigate to ‘Settings -> Webhooks’ and create one new webhooks for datastream V16 based on the information shown in the image below. &nbsp; Substitute your Particle [device ID](https://console.particle.io/) and the 40 character access token you generated earlier in the corresponding form fields. &nbsp;  Your 24 character Particle device ID is available in the [Particle console[(https://console.particle.io/). &nbsp;

-The 'DEVICE' field in the form is the Blynk device. &nbsp;
+The 'DEVICE' field in the form is the Blynk device, selectable from a drop down list. &nbsp;

 For the 'WEBHOOK URL' field in the form, the format is "https://api.particle.io/v1/devices/[your 24 character Particle device ID/blynk_led".
-The "blynk_led" at the end of the URL is the Particle cloud function key that is referenced in the firmware within setup() as:
+The "blynk_led" at the end of the URL is the Particle cloud function key that is referenced in the firmwareas:
 <pre><code>
+void setup() {
+  ...
   Particle.function("blynk_led", blynkLED);
+  ...
+}
 </code></pre>

-The 'HTTP Headers' with key "Authorization" has a value consisting of the string "Bearer " with a space after it, and then followed by the 40 character Particle access token. &nbsp;
+The 'HTTP Headers' with key "Authorization" has a value consisting of the string "Bearer " (with a space after it), and then followed by the 40 character Particle access token. &nbsp;

+After you are finished configuring each webhook, click the ‘Test webhook’ to verify it doesn’t throw an error (it won’t send the datastream value here, so don’t expect to see the LED on your Particle device change). &nbsp; Click the ‘Create Webhook’ button to save it and close the dialog.

+Note that Blynk request quota is ‘1 per minute’ so any datastream value changes faster than one minute will be ignored (webhook won’t execute).

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/raw/4551a69255324fa9f0c551440f7514cb6764b464/particle_device_blueprint%20(11).png "Blynk Webhook")